 The GW School of Medicine and Health Sciences offers a variety of competitive scholarship programs to assist in funding exceptional projects related to healthcare and medicine.
 The Health Services Scholarship Program is designed to provide funding for summer experiential opportunities in the following areas: community health, disaster medicine, environmental health, global health, health policy, integrative medicine, medical education and leadership, medical humanities, technology in medicine, preventive medicine, research, and clinical practice innovation and entrepreneurship.
 A limited number of scholarships in the amount of $2,500 will be awarded.
-The 2022 application is now open.
-Application deadline is March 18, 2022
+The 2024 application is now available.
+Applications will be due March 15th, 2024.

 - The content of the proposed project will be substantive in scope and educational value with well defined objectives and intended outcomes.

 - The proposed project will have the support of a mentor at the host organization.

 - The project will be a minimum of 8 weeks in length and the proposed project objectives or intended outcome must be achievable within that time frame.

 - The project must already have IRB, IBC, and/or IACUC approval (if applicable) in order to be eligible for Health Services Scholarship funding.
 For summer 2024, any projects still pending IRB, IBC, and/or IACUC approval by May 31st will require both PI and SC Director approval to move forward for funding.

 - First year GW medical students